-Project Community Arts Zone (CAZ) Projects linking literacy, community and the arts Brock University This two-year project will support teaching literacy using an artsbased approach.
+Project Community Arts Zone (CAZ) Projects linking literacy, community and the arts Brock University This two-year project will support teaching literacy using an arts- based approach.
 October 2013 to June 2015 Crayons and iPads Brock University This project is exploring our youngest 21st century learners in ELKP; how they engage in literacy learning processes and ways they negotiate the virtual and material world.
-October 2013 June 2015 Early Years Math Project Brock University This research is based on the previous year's Junior Math Interventions (JMI) project.
+October 2013 to June 2015 Early Years Math Project Brock University This research is based on the previous year's Junior Math Interventions (JMI) project.
 The intent is to document the effectiveness of the Early Years Math Project and create a report for the Ministry.
 Research will focus on teacher practices, beliefs and attitudes and students' conceptual understandings in early mathematics teaching and learning.
-October 2013 to June 2014 Cross-Panel Literacy Collaborative Inquiry Brock University effectiveness of the Cross-Panel (Grades 8 to 9) Literacy Collaborative Inquiry to create report for the Ministry.
-Research Collaborative Inquiry to create a report for the Ministry.
-Research will probe into teacher practices and beliefs and the impact on October 2013 to May 2014 Digital Texts to Enhance Science Vocabulary and Comprehension This research aims to address whether multimedia contexts contribute to the vocabulary and comprehension within science learning.
+October 2013 to June 2014 Cross-Panel Literacy Collaborative Inquiry Brock University This research is documenting the effectiveness of the Cross-Panel (Grades 8 to 9) Literacy Collaborative Inquiry to create a report for the Ministry.
+Research will probe into teacher practices and beliefs and the impact on student achievement.
+October 2013 to May 2014 Digital Texts to Enhance Science Vocabulary and Comprehension Brock University This research aims to address whether multimedia contexts contribute to the vocabulary and comprehension within science learning.
 November 2013 to June 2014 Challenges to Changes: Addressing Professional Issues in School Based Child and Youth Care from a Multidisciplinary Perspective Ryerson University The purpose of this research is to explore professional issues faced by school-based Child and Youth Workers (CYWs).
 November 2013 to April 2014

-Title of Research Project Research Partners Description Implementation Port Colborne Skills Inventory High School Survey Inventory High City of Port Colborne education, skills and career November 2013 to June 2014 Network Graphs: A Study in Local Texting Habits and its Resemblance to a Global Trend Study in Local Texting Habits and its Resemblance to a Brock University Catholic Secondary School students and compare trends on a January 2014 to March 2014 Ontario Child Health Study McMaster University McMaster University This study, in partnership with Statistics Canada, Ontario's Ministry of Health and Long-Term Care, the Ministry of Children and Youth Services and the Ministry of Education will include an estimation of the prevalence of childhood mental disorders and chronic physical conditions and an evaluation of the responsiveness of the health-care system to the needs of children and their families.
-October 2014 to May 2015 The effect of the computer game, E- Brock Bug, has onthe use of a video game, E-Bro Bugs, in Grade 12 Mathematic classrooms to support increase This research project will examine the use of a video game, E-Brock Bugs, in Grade 12 Mathematics classrooms to support increased achievement and engagement.
-February 2014 to June 2014 Face Perception During Childhood Brock University development of face per and how recognizing a fidentity and being sensity variety of important soc This research studies the development of face perception and how recognizing a face's identity and being sensitive to a variety of important social cues are critical to successful social interactions.
+Title of Research Project Research Partners Description Implementation Port Colborne Skills Inventory High School Survey City of Port Colborne This research includes surveying Grade 12 students at Lakeshore Catholic Secondary School about education, skills and career planning within the City of Port Colborne.
+November 2013 to June 2014 Network Graphs: A Study in Local Texting Habits and its Resemblance to a Global Trend Brock University This research project will review the texting habits of Denis Morris Catholic Secondary School students and compare trends on a global scale.
+January 2014 to March 2014 Ontario Child Health StudyMcMaster UniversityStatistics Canada, Ontario's Ministry of Health and Lon Term Care, the Ministry of Children and Youth Service the Ministry of Education w include an estimation of the prevalence of childhood med disorders and chronic physic conditions and an evaluatio the responsiveness of the here This study, in partnership with Statistics Canada, Ontario's Ministry of Health and Long- Term Care, the Ministry of Children and Youth Services and the Ministry of Education will include an estimation of the prevalence of childhood mental disorders and chronic physical conditions and an evaluation of the responsiveness of the health- care system to the needs of children and their families.
+October 2014 to May 2015 The effect of the computer game, E- Brock Bug, has on student achievement and motivation in Mathematics students and different gendersBrock University This research project will examine the use of a video game, E-Brock Bugs, in Grade 12 Mathematics classrooms to support increased achievement and engagement.
+February 2014 to June 2014 Face Perception During Childhood Brock University This research studies the development of face perception and how recognizing a face's identity and being sensitive to a variety of important social cues are critical to successful social interactions.
 March 2014 to June 2014